Nagalingam Shanmugathasan: Political mentor

 In 1965, Rohana Wijeweera learned from Shanmugathasan to lead the revolutionary faction of the Ceylon Communist Party (Maoist).
 Later he formed the Janatha Vimukthi Peramuna or JVP.

-Stand on the Tamil Nationalism
+Stand on Tamil Nationalism

 Shanmugathasan was one of few national level politicians of Sri Lankan Tamil origin.
 He did not accept the Tamil Nationalism and the decision of the Tamils self-determination till 1983, when the Civil War broke out.
-Still, he did not express support towards the Separatists.
+After the anti-Tamil holocaust of July 1983 Shanmugathasan began publicly endorsing the Tamil militant struggle for self-determination.

+In his 1989 political memoir, he stated:

 Final days

 His last public appearance was at the first press conference of the International Emergency Committee to Defend the Life of Dr Abimael Guzmán in London.
 He died of natural causes on 8 February 1993 in England, where he had gone for medical treatment near the end of his life.

 Works

 This is a partial list of books and articles written by Shanmugathasan.